waryor/.github/profile/README.md

-🙋‍♀️ We are an digital agency helping our clients increase their business value through intuitive software and user-centered design<br>
+🙋‍♀️ We are a digital agency helping our clients increase their business value through intuitive software and user-centered design<br>
 🌈 Want to contribute - please do so, we are happy for every input!<br>
 🌎 Pay us out at [waryor.com](https://waryor.com">waryor.com)<br>